OpenStackweb/osf-website/src/pages/about/staff/index.md

     description: "Kristin is the Marketing Coordinator at the OpenInfra Foundation.
       Prior to joining, she worked for a nonprofit in the social services sector.
 In her free time, she enjoys music, baking, playing tennis, and spending time with her family.
-She is also obsessed with her cat named Callie. "
+She is also obsessed with her cats, Callie and Molly. "
     openStack: https://openinfra.dev/a/community/members/143722
     linkedin: https://www.linkedin.com/in/kristin-barrientos/
   - name: Treva Williams